Skip to main content

 tags(): TagObject[]

 OpenAPI tags for grouping operations.
-All five CRUD endpoints for one resource inherit these.

 public function tags(): array